-Fetal Alcohol Syndrome and Disorder
+Fetal Alcohol Syndrome and Alcohol During Pregnancy

 One of the first things you hear from doctors when you get pregnant is to immediately cut out all alcohol from your diet.
 You may be wondering, is it really necessary to stop drinking completely during pregnancy?
 Is one glass going to cause harm?
 The answer to both questions is an unequivocal yes.
 (This includes marijuana, including medical marijuana.)
 Even small amounts of alcohol have the ability to cause your child to be born with permanent physical and mental disabilities.
 The more alcohol you drink during pregnancy, the more likely these impairments will be severe.